🚨 No Water? Call Now →

 County

 Based on California DWR well completion reports.
-Running Springs's average well depth is 104 feet shallower than the San Bernardino County average of 380 feet.
+Running Springs's average well depth is shallower than the San Bernardino County average of 380 feet.

 At an average depth of 276 feet, pump repairs in Running Springs often involve pulling 276+ feet of drop pipe, which requires specialized equipment and experienced crews.
 See detailed well depth data for Running Springs →